linux-genz/udk/README.md

 Software eco-system around Gen-Z is still in development, and there are plenty of ways you can contribute to the existing infrastructure.
 To get started with Gen-Z micro-development kit you may start looking at [Additional_Information].
 You may also start looking at [Known_Bugs_and_Limitations] to help fix limitations and known bugs.

 - Instructions on how to use this kit are available in [Additional_Information] and [Release_Notes]
-- Credentials for uDK superuser (Username: root, Password: root)
+- Credentials for uDK superuser (Username: udk, Password: genz)
 - You can also find Product Brochure and datasheets at [ZMM] website